Michael L. Holland Attorney At Law

 Yes.
 There is another form of probate that might work in a situation like this.
 It's called a Small Estates Affidavit.
 There are some limitations that go along with this and let's go over them first.

-In order to file a Small Estates Affidavit the estate must be limited to a homestead and personal assets worth $50,000 or less.
+In order to file a Small Estates Affidavit the estate must be limited to a homestead and personal assets worth $75,000 or less.
 You cannot transfer property this way if it is not the decedent's homestead.
 Real Estate such as rental property, lake houses or secondary lots cannot be transferred using a Small Estates Affidavit.
 Also you cannot use this method of transferring estate assets if the decedent owed debts at the time of his/her death, that exceed the non-exempt assets.